mattywausb/ElBanquos_kitchentimer/README.md

 * dismiss timer
 * check the inital time, the timer started from
 * measure time when timer is over

-* Track up to "n" Timers (normally 4, but this limit comes from the amount of buttons and displays to be used)
-* Very easy 2 finger operations:
-  * Set and start timer
-  * Acknowledge alarm
-  * Change timer (necessary when something irregular happened on the kitchen process)
-  * put timer on hold
-  * dismiss timer
-* Timer Intervall
-  * 1s - 2 day's
-  * Stepping adapted to total interval (1s - 1 hour)
-* Intuitive and widly readable display of timer state
-  * Off/Running/on Hold/Alarm/Time over

 # What you will find in the repository
 * Arduino sketch for the timer